To schedule a Bris or for more information please text 561-888-9072 or e-mail PbObGyn@aol.com

 Dr. Livingston is also an actively practicing MOHEL, available for Bris Milah (Jewish ritual circumcision) for Conservative and Reform families.
-He serves as a Mohel primarily for the following counties: Palm Beach (from Jupiter & Palm Beach Gardens to Boca Raton), Martin, and St. Lucie.Following is the list of items which parents should prepare for the Bris:
+He serves as a Mohel primarily for the following counties: Palm Beach (from Jupiter & Palm Beach Gardens to Boynton Beach), Martin, and St. Lucie.Following is the list of items which parents should prepare for the Bris:

 Also, please have available for the baby: